 Based on the planning analysis, Planning staff are of the opinion that the proposed Official Plan Amendment Application represents good planning as the proposal represents a more intensive residential use on an existing residential property within an area characterized as mixed-use despite the Industrial land use designation.
 Notwithstanding, the Region/City's conversion policies apply even though a MCR is no longer required.
-Planning staff are satisfied that conversion consideration required by ROP and KOP policies have been adequately evaluated and recommend that the proposed Official Plan Amendment be approved in the form shown in Attachments 'A1', 'A2' and 'A3'.
+Planning staff are satisfied that conversion consideration required by ROP and KOP policies have been adequately evaluated and recommend that the proposed Official Plan Amendment be approved.